 Federal student loans have standard interest rates and repayment options.
 Private loans do not.
 Federal loans generally have more favorable terms and flexibility.
-I wouldn't recommend considering a private student loan unless you have exhausted all your federal student loan options first.
+Private student loans are best used as a last resort.
+We generally recommend exhausting all your federal student loan options first.

 Most private loans have a variable interest rate.
 The initial interest rate on many private loans can be quite attractive.
 However, the longer you take to pay off the loan, the greater the risk that the interest rate will increase.
 If the interest rate goes up, so does the required monthly payment.

 The vast majority of private loans require a co-signer.
 The co-signer is fully responsible for the loan.
-I have seen cases where the original borrower passes away and the lender still chases the co-signer (often a grieving parent) for the remaining debt.
+If the original borrower passes away, the lender can pursue the co-signer (often a grieving parent) for the remaining debt.